alexgenin/chouca/README.md

 ## What this package implements

-This package is an *engine* for stochastic cellular automata (PCA), although it can also run deterministic cellular automata.
-The objective is to provide a high-level, declarative interface to a PCA model, and leave the implementation details to the package.
+This package is an *engine* for stochastic cellular automata (SCA), although it can also run deterministic cellular automata.
+The objective is to provide a high-level, declarative interface to an SCA model, and leave the implementation details to the package.

 For example, Kubo's forest model (Kubo, 1996), which describes how gaps created by wind in a forest appear and expand, can be implemented using the following